Crowned-Eagle/DocView/README.md

-In browser PDF Viewer for Firefox Android
+In browser Document Viewer for Firefox Android..